 Providers play an important role in responding to inquiries about PrEP from patients and community members.
 The resources below provide further information for providers interested in PrEP.

-- Pre-exposure Prophylaxis for the Prevention of HIV Infection in the United States - 2014 - A Clinical Practice Guideline (CDC & US Public Health Service)
+- Pre-exposure Prophylaxis for the Prevention of HIV Infection in the United States - 2017 Update - A Clinical Practice Guideline (CDC & US Public Health Service)